East Asian age reckoning: Korea

 A Korean birthday celebration by the Lunar calendar is called eumnyeok saengil and yangnyeok saengil is the birthday by the Gregorian calendar.
 In the past, most people used the Lunar calendar (eumnyeok saengil) to tell their birthdays rather than the Gregorian calendar (yangnyeok saengil), but nowadays Koreans, especially young generations, tend to use yangnyeok saengil for telling their birth dates.

 For official government uses, documents, and legal procedures, the international system is used.
 Regulations regarding age limits on beginning school, as well as the age of consent, are all based on this system (man nai).
 The age qualifier for tobacco and alcohol use is actually similar to, but distinct from the East Asian reckoning system.
 A person is allowed tobacco and alcohol if it is after January 1 of the year one turns 19 (post-birth age).
 This is the "year age", which is basically (Korean age – 1), or when a person's Korean age is 20.

 Calls to remove the system intensified in early 2022 due to the COVID-19 pandemic, as inconsistent use of the two age systems created conflicts in the eligibility criteria for COVID-19 vaccines and a vaccine passport rule; some residents were being deemed ineligible for vaccination, but at the same time subject to a proof of vaccination requirement for certain establishments.
 In April 2022, the transition committee of president-elect Yoon Suk Yeol stated that the government planned to amend the Civil Code and other relevant legislation to switch to the international age system.
 On 8 December 2022, the National Assembly passed a bill that prohibits the usage of traditional ages on official documents.
 The change went into effect on 28 June 2023.
 The change is expected to reduce legal disputes, complaints, and general social confusion.
 Due to how intertwined the previous system was with age hierarchies, it's also predicted that it will help combat the hierarchical and ageist nature of South Korean society.
 For example, the new system will make sure that students in a single grade are of the same age, rendering the frequent practice of younger students referring to older ones using honorifics obsolete.
 Despite the conversion, the old system will still be retained for a few aspects, including the year students enter elementary school and the age individuals can purchase alcohol or cigarettes or join mandatory military service.

 Japan

 The traditional Japanese system of age reckoning, or kazoedoshi (数え年), which incremented one's age on New Year's Day, was rendered obsolete by law in 1902 when Japan officially adopted the modern age system, known in Japanese as man nenrei (満年齢).
 However, the traditional system was still commonly used, so in 1950 another law was established to encourage people to use the modern age system.

-Japanese uses the word sai (歳 or vulgarly 才) as a counter word for both the traditional and modern age system.
+Japanese uses the word sai (歳 or informally 才) as a counter word for both the traditional and modern age system.